Paternity in New Jersey

-When the parents of a newborn are already married, they can both sign the birth certificate before leaving the hospital.
-Doing so establishes parentage and provides the spouses with the rights and responsibilities associated with it.
+When the parents of a newborn are married in New Jersey, they can both sign the birth certificate before leaving the hospital.
+This simple act establishes parentage and confers the associated rights and responsibilities upon the spouses.

 By adding his name to the birth certificate, the father gains legal rights to the child and assumes the responsibilities and rewards of fatherhood.
 Establishing paternity in New Jersey allows both parents to:

-There are benefits for the child as well.
-When the father’s name is on the birth certificate, his child gains access to the following:
+There are also significant benefits for the child.
+When the father’s name is on the birth certificate, the child gains access to:

 - Both families’ medical histories and lineage information, which can be valuable for the child’s health and identity.

-The advantages of establishing paternity in New Jersey make it worth the time and effort.
+The advantages of establishing paternity in New Jersey make it a worthwhile endeavor for all parties involved.

 If You’re Unsure Whether You’re the Father

-If you do not know whether you are the baby’s biological father, you should not complete the Certificate of Parentage until you know for sure.
+If there is uncertainty about whether you are the baby’s biological father, it is crucial not to complete the Certificate of Parentage until you are certain.

-To find out if you’re the father, you’ll need to take a DNA test.
+To determine if you are the father, a DNA test is necessary.
 Many labs in New Jersey offer DNA tests to establish paternity.
-You can ask your doctor for a referral or contact a nearby lab for further instruction.
-The state-run New Jersey Paternity Opportunity Office can also provide information about low-cost DNA tests through your local welfare agency.
+You can seek a referral from your doctor or contact a nearby lab for guidance.
+The state-run New Jersey Paternity Opportunity Office can also provide information about affordable DNA tests through your local welfare agency.

-If the DNA samples match 95 percent or greater, the court can issue an order of paternity.
-The father can then add his name to the birth certificate.
+If the DNA samples show a match of 95 percent or greater, the court can issue an order of paternity.
+Once established, the father can then add his name to the birth certificate.

-If you need to establish paternity in New Jersey, Petrelli Previtera Schimmel, LLC can help.
-Our team can assist you with filing the necessary paperwork for voluntary paternity.
-We can also help you file for an involuntary paternity hearing or get a child support order.
+If you need assistance in establishing paternity in New Jersey, Petrelli Previtera, LLC can provide the necessary guidance and support.
+Our team can help you complete the required paperwork for voluntary paternity or assist you in filing for an involuntary paternity hearing or obtaining a child support order.
 Contact us for more details.

 Related Resources For Contested Custody in New Jersey